Danmcaires/StarlingX-App-Generator/README.md

     - [Other files](#other-files)

 ## Config files precedence

-When packaging an application as an starlingx application, you can place specific application's in multiple places (even though you probably shouldn't).
-The files where you can place these configurations will be listed below by their order of precedence in descending sorting.
+When packaging an application as a StarlingX App, there are multiple places where you can place your app configuration.
-1. user-overrides.yaml - passed as in input after an application has been uploaded through the command "system helm-override-update --values _user-overrides.yaml_" ...
-2. _application-name_/plugins/**/helm/*.py - configurations passed into the `get_overrides` function
-3. _application-name_/fluxcd-manifests/**/*-static-overrides.yaml - passed to the fluxcd static overrides file
-4. _helm-chart_/values.yaml
+Below you'll find a list of those places in descending order by their precedence (every item on the list supersedes the one(s) below):

+1. User overrides file;
+2. StarlingX App Plugin's `get_overrides` function;
+3. FluxCD Static Overrides file;
+5. Helm chart's `values.yaml` file.

+### User overrides file

+A YAML file, passed as a parameter to the `system helm-override-update ...` command when deploying a StarlingX App.
+Example: `system helm-override-update --values user-overrides.yaml`.

+### StarlingX App Plugin's `get_overrides` funtion

+Every StarlingX App requires a plugin to interact with the StarlingX system.
+You can set configuration for your app in this plugin, at the `get_overrides` function.

+In a StarlingX App package, the `get_overrides` function can be found in the following location: `<application-name>/plugins/**/helm/*.py`.

+### FluxCD Static Overrides file

+In a StarlingX App package, the FluxCD Static OVerrides file can be found in the following location:
+`<application-name>/fluxcd-manifests/**/*-static-overrides.yaml`.

+### Helm chart's `values.yaml` file

+The well-known `values.yaml` file from your Helm chart can continue to set default values for your Helm templates.

 ## Why deploy an application as a StarlingX application?